zcagdasgurbuz/WindowsDarkModer/README.md

 -Right-click to the shortcut, then select properties.
 -Click the shortcut key box, press the key combination.
 You will see the keys you press in the box.
 -Click apply and ok.

+*For the first run, Windows will warn you when you run both batch or .exe files.
+Click "More Info" on the warning popup, then click the "Run anyway" button.